-I am a Senior Lecturer in economics in the department of Economics and Quantitative Methods.
+I am a Senior Lecturer in Economics.
 My work is in economic geography, urban and regional economics and applied international trade.

 Before joining the University of Westminster I worked at Queen Mary University and at the London School of Economics.
 I completed my PhD at the University of Michigan.